ibm-cloud-docs/account/account-close.md

 # Closing an account
 {: #account-close}

-When you decide that you no longer need your {{site.data.keyword.cloud}} account, you can close the account by using the {{site.data.keyword.Bluemix_notm}} console.
+When you decide that you no longer need your {{site.data.keyword.cloud}} account, you can close the account by using the {{site.data.keyword.cloud_notm}} console.
 If you need assistance with the process, don't hesitate to [contact us](/unifiedsupport/supportcenter){: external}.
 {: shortdesc}

 ## Step 1: Canceling all services